 When Speedy was younger, she was a bossy little tortoise.
 Sometimes when Sparky was laying down, Speedy would walk up and keep pushing Sparky with her head to make poor Sparky move and get out of her way!
 And she even pushed Sparky out of her bed, twice!!

-But Sparky and Speedy were friends, and so are Dexter and Speedy.
-But Speedy has never been bossy with Dexter.
-Maybe she’s just getting too old to try pushing Dexter around.
+But Sparky and Speedy were friends, and so were Dexter and Speedy.
+But Speedy was never bossy with Dexter.
+Maybe she was just getting older and didn’t want to try pushing Dexter around.

-We bathe Speedy every morning in a plastic tray.
-This helps to keep her clean and her skin moist.
-It also provides her with water to drink.
+We bathed Speedy every morning in a plastic tray.
+This helped to keep her clean and her skin moist.
+It also provided her with water to drink.

-We feed Speedy every morning.
-Her diet includes leaf lettuce, carrots, endive and fruit.
-Speedy likes lots of different fruit, including strawberries, bananas (her favorite!), apples, blueberries, watermelon and canteloupe.
+We fed Speedy every morning.
+Her diet included leaf lettuce, carrots, endive and fruit.
+Speedy liked lots of different fruit, including strawberries, bananas (her favorite!), apples, blueberries, watermelon and canteloupe.

-Speedy loves being fed strawberries and blueberries by hand, but you have to watch she doesn’t bite your finger!
-It hurts!
+Speedy loved being fed strawberries and blueberries by hand, but you had to watch she didn’t bite your finger because it would hurt!
 (Well, just a little bit.)

-Speedy is a cold-blooded animal from the desert so she needs to be kept warm.
-She has a cage with a heat lamp, where she spends the night.
-During the day, she has the run of the house, although now that she’s older, she usually just finds a nice place to hide.
-She loves hiding behind the computer or in the closet!
+Speedy was a cold-blooded animal from the desert so she needed to be kept warm.
+She had a cage with a heat lamp, where she spent the night.
+During the day, she had the run of the house, although when she got older, she usually just found a nice place to hide.
+She loved hiding behind the computer or in the closet!